Important Information About Pennsylvania General Assistance

 When will an individual’s General Assistance start?

 The start date for an individual’s General Assistance is the day that the person verified to the welfare office that they met all the eligibility requirements, including having a face-to-face interview.
-Unfortunately, while DHS is taking applications for GA now, it doesn’t yet have systems in place to issue benefits.
-We expect they will start issuing benefits later in the fall.
-People should still apply before then.
-When benefits are finally issued, they should go back to when the person established their eligibility.
+County Assistance Offices started processing applications on November 19, though it may take until November 30 for them to catch up with their backlog (that is, to issue benefits to everyone who applied since July and was found eligible).
+When benefits are issued, they should go back to the date the person established their eligibility.

 Are individuals entitled to receive General Assistance retroactive to 2012 when the program ended?